Top 9 Revolutionary Tech Trends You Need To Know in 2022

 The company Volvo shows in the following example how IoB technology could be applied for mutual benefit:

-"Total experience" - that is, providing the best possible experience, be it for the customer, employee, or user.
+"Total Experience" - that is the second of our presented tech trends of 2022, providing the best possible experience, be it for the customer, employee, or user.
 It is about intelligently linking all value chains in order to be able to exploit the full potential.
 A customer should be taken care of from the first click on the website, through an individualized customer journey, to the support after a contract has been signed.
 This includes automated, personalized offers that keep customers loyal to the company.

 The goal of TX as a technology is simple: everyone who interacts with a brand should be offered an all-around exceptional experience.
 It encourages companies to no longer think of multi-experience (MX), user experience (UX), customer experience (CX) and employee experience (EX) as separate disciplines or silos, but as key elements of their overall experience.